Department of Computer and Information Sciences

 CS-399.
 Cyber Crime: The Dark Side of the Web.
 3.00 Credits.

 In this course, students will become "cyber interns" and work in teams with course faculty and industry experts as mentors using the iQ4 online/cloud communication platform.
 The goal of the course is to enable students to analyze realistic case scenarios in fraud, cyber terrorism/warfare, extortion, cyber theft, and trafficking and identify the depth and breadth of cybersecurity from multiple perspectives.
 Students will focus on these types of threats: brute force attacks, ransomware, data breaches, illicit traffic, phishing, and denial of service.
 The content for the course covers core competencies e.g., knowledge, skills, and abilities relating to the identification, detection, protection against, response to, and recovery from cyber-attacks including how to build and maintain communications with executives, peers and regulators.
-Course Type(s): Stem.
+Course Type(s): Stem, Core curriculum course.

 CS-415.
 Robotics Fundamentals and Programming.
 3.00 Credits.